On Verge Of Impeachment Vote, First-Term, Moderate Democrats Weigh A Political Risk

 Serving in Congress and 20 years in the Navy, I’ve sworn an oath to support and defend our Constitution seven times.
 It’s an obligation I take seriously. https://t.co/uIRq6RIJR1 pic.twitter.com/aqneKspW27

-Luria and other moderates in the freshman class of the House of Representatives will find out in the coming year if their vote on impeaching the president will cost them their seats in the 2020 elections.
+Luria and other moderates in the freshman class of the House of Representatives will find out in the coming year whether their vote on impeaching the president will cost them their seats in the 2020 elections.

-Other moderates have already joined Luria, stepping forward to also announce their plans to vote yes to impeach the president on charges of abuse of power and obstruction of Congress.
+Other moderates have already joined Luria in stepping forward to announce their plans to vote yes to impeach the president on charges of abuse of power and obstruction of Congress.

-Among those joining Luria are Representatives Conor Lamb of Pennsylvania, Colin Allred of Texas and Susan Wild of Pennsylvania.
+Among those joining Luria are Reps.
+Conor Lamb of Pennsylvania, Colin Allred of Texas and Susan Wild of Pennsylvania.

-"It's very, very important for everyone to understand that nobody in this country, especially those of us in government, and the president, are not above the law," Wild said moments before announcing her decision.
+"It's very, very important for everyone to understand that nobody in this country, especially those of us in government and the president, are not above the law," Wild said moments before announcing her decision.

 Other freshman moderates say they are taking additional time to deliberate, revisit the evidence from the House inquiry before releasing a decision on their vote.